Icelk/kvarn/roadmap.md

 -   [ ] Authentication API in Layer 6
     -   [ ] Add `web-programming::websocket` to `Cargo.toml#categories`

-# v0.5.0 HTTP/3
+# v0.6.0 HTTP/3

-This is where Kvarn becomes cutting-edge.
+This is where Kvarn turns into a cutting-edge web server.

 > Kvarn already has a good flexible design, so adding this is largely making
 > a glue-crate to make HTTP/3 accessible like HTTP/2 is in the `h2` crate.